afshinamighi/Courses/basecamp/week14/inf-bc-w14-python.md

         yield x**n
 # complete the code here
 ```
 4. *Decorators*.
 Someone has implemented the following division function.
-If we test the functions carefully, we will realize that we will face an error in case `b==0` (why?), for example: `division(10,0)`.
+If we test the functions carefully, we will realize that there will be an error if `b==0` (why?), for example: `division(10,0)`.
 Of course one solution is to change the implementation of the function.
 Another solution would be to decorate the currently existing one with a new feature that checks if it is not division by zero.

 ```python
 def division(a,b):